ModernWoWTools/MapUpconverter/README.md

 If set to true, the program will wait for updates in the input directory and convert them as soon as they are saved.
 This is useful for Noggit users who want to see their changes in-game quickly after they save them.

 ### clientRefresh (optional)
-Whether or not to enable client refreshing (experimental), needs external DLL not currently available.
+Whether or not to enable client refreshing (experimental), needs external DLL.
+Check [this](https://marlamin.github.io/modern-map-making/hot-reloading) for more information.

+### casRefresh (optional)
+Whether or not to enable the client refreshing the CAS filesystem, needs external DLL.
+Check [this](https://marlamin.github.io/modern-map-making/hot-reloading) for more information.

 ### mapID (optional)
 Used with client refresh mode, defaults to -1.

+### targetVersion (optional)
+Currently supported target versions: 735, 830, 927.
+More might be added in the future to unlock version-specific features.

+### lightBaseIntensity (optional)
+Base intensity of lights to scale with their size.

+### lightBaseAttenuationEnd (optional)
+Base attenuation end of lights to scale with their size.

+### useAdvancedLightConfig (optional)
+Currently unused setting used in the future for more fine-grained light configuration.

 ## License
 Unlike my other projects, this is licensed under GPLv3 instead of MIT to keep compatibility with 3rd-party licenses.